Subcommittees

 PROJECT GOALS

-The subcommittee will target emerging technologies, research and innovation on the forefront of the marine economy that increase commercialization, improve efficiency, support business development, and help create quality jobs.
-The focus of the Emerging Tech subcommittee will look at domestic and global trends in technology and new uses of all aspects of the seafood supply chain to inform the market development team by bringing forward technologies and innovation that match with market opportunities and develop strategies to attract investment in new technologies in the sector.
-The subcommittee will also examine Maine’s vulnerabilities to economic or environmental “shocks” and will identify strategies to prepare and respond to short and long-term disruptions enabling greater resiliency in the marine economy.
+The subcommittee targets emerging technologies, research, and innovation on the forefront of the marine economy that will increase commercialization, improve efficiency, support business development, and help create quality jobs.
+The focus is on domestic and global trends in technology and new uses of all aspects of the seafood supply chain.
+The goal is to bring forward technologies and innovations that match with market opportunities and to develop strategies to attract investment in new technologies in the sector.
+The subcommittee will also examine Maine’s vulnerabilities to economic or environmental “shocks” and identify strategies to prepare and respond to short- and long-term disruptions, enabling greater resiliency in the marine economy.

 New Opportunities